Condo shoppers across King County enjoy a summer of plenty

 Falling home prices in Seattle’s core

 Within the county, there are pockets of stronger growth even as home prices in the city center have fallen in the past year by as much as 15.1%.
-Meanwhile, southeast Seattle has seen an uptick in both sales and median prices, from $640,000 last month to $710,000 — a 9.2% increase year-over-year.
+Meanwhile, southeast Seattle has seen an uptick in both sales and median prices, from $640,000 to $710,000 last month — a 9.2% increase year-over-year.
 And up north, in Everett and Lake Forest Park, prices have rebounded from last month’s decline.

 Year-over-year growth also picked up in Mercer Island, where median prices gained 13.7% to $1.91 million, continuing a three-month rise, and on the Eastside.
 But since Mercer Island and West Bellevue are the only neighborhoods in the county with more than 10 weeks of inventory — they both have over four months of inventory — those markets may be headed into neutral.